Lockheed C-130 Hercules: Replacement

-In October 2010, the Air Force released a capability request for information (CRFI) for the development of a new airlifter to replace the C-130.
+In October 2010, the U.S. Air Force released a capability request for information (CRFI) for the development of a new airlifter to replace the C-130.
 The new aircraft was to carry a 190% greater payload and assume the mission of mounted vertical maneuver (MVM).
 The greater payload and mission would enable it to carry medium-weight armored vehicles and unload them at locations without long runways.
 Various options were under consideration, including new or upgraded fixed-wing designs, rotorcraft, tiltrotors, or even an airship.
 The C-130 fleet of around 450 planes would be replaced by only 250 aircraft.
 The Air Force had attempted to replace the C-130 in the 1970s through the Advanced Medium STOL Transport project, which resulted in the C-17 Globemaster III that instead replaced the C-141 Starlifter.